 All Mitchell County Board meetings will take place at the new com-plex, beginning Monday, Aug.
 29 know it hated me before it hated you."
 If you belong to Jems, you will be hated, period, and bibli-cally, we are to "count it all joy when you encounter traits of all kinds, as the testing of your faith produces spiritaal endurance and frait."
 Perioduces If you encound endurance and irmi."
-If you are normal, you do not want to be hated, but if you are saved, you will be hated, and we are to have joy, not because we are hated, but because we are recognized as one belonging to the admitting God atronger, and it will seem as if God himself has left the evil-ness to rule, but believe this truth, God is not blind, He sees your burt, God does not slup-ber, He has a plan, God is eter-nal, and those living in Jesus are gaining a crown of righteous-ness as Jesus himself will put to rest in His time the evils of this men, according to Rice.
-"Opening this facility will allow for strategic planning on the best utilization of space for other court related offices as we other court related effices as we consider the best options for the renovations of the historic county courthouse," Rice said.
-With county office space now vacant on Court Street, the clerk of Superior Court and other offices in the courthcase will be able to move out of the courthcase.
-Rice and once the courthcase, is yearont on working. courthouse is vacant, an evalua-tion of what is needed to elimi-uate moisture issues and the removations and remodeling of the courthouse can be pla and budgeted.
+If you are normal, you do not want to be hated, but if you are saved, you will be hated, and we are to have joy, not because we are hated, but because we are recognized as one belonging to the admitting God to the almighty God.
+Dig in Christians, because the cvil of this world will grow atronger, and it will seem as if God himself has left the evil-ness to rule, but believe this truth, God is not blind, He sees your burt, God does not slup-ber, He has a plan, God is eter-nal, and those living in Jesus are gaining a crown of righteous-ness as Jesus himself will put to rest in His time the evils of this time.
+Blessings to you.